luizrosalba/typescript-understainding-ts-course/README.md

 - protected is avaliable to extended classes

+src\classes\cl-interfaces-07-overriding-and-protected

 - getter and setter  call getter like property not like method

+src\classes\cl-interfaces-08-getters-and-setters

 - static property and methods : Called directly on the class (Department.createEmployee('Luiz')) not on instances of the class ex: Math.pow() don't need new Math() .
 Good for utilities methods
 - static properties also can't be accessed by this, should be accessed by Department.name;

 - Abstract Classes

 Enforce a certain method is available
-- Add abstract on method and on class
+- Add abstract on method and on class  good for singletons

+src\classes\cl-interfaces-09-abstract

+- Interface
+Describe the structure of an object.
+Acepts readonly modifier

+src\classes\cl-interfaces-11-basic-interfaces

+- Interface with classes

+src\classes\cl-interfaces-12-implementing-interfaces

+- Extending intefaces

+src\classes\cl-interfaces-13-interface-inheritance

+- Interfaces as function types src\classes\cl-interfaces-14-interface-function-types

+- option params

+src\classes\cl-interfaces-15-optional-properties

 ## Advances types and Ts features